Updated on: October 1, 2024

 Bottom Line:

 Total Password is a great option for Android users seeking a reliable and user-friendly password manager.
-Its excellent security features, user-friendly interface, and 30-day money-back guarantee make it a worthwhile contender in the realm of password management.
+Its excellent security features, user-friendly interface, and 30-day money-back guarantee make it a worthwhile contender on this list.
 However, improvements could be made in areas such as advanced features and password importing.

 Read the full Total Password review